Download the all-new Republic app:

 Advertisement

-Biden wants a corporate income tax rate of 28% — lower than before but higher than w — and broad income and payroll tax increases for individuals with more than $400,000 of annual taxable income.
+Biden wants a corporate income tax rate of 28% — lower than before but higher than now — and broad income and payroll tax increases for individuals with more than $400,000 of annual taxable income.
 That would generate an estimated $4 trillion or more over 10 years, money Biden would want steered toward his infrastructure, health care and energy programs.

-Before Biden proposed his pandemic relief bill, an analysis from Committee for a Responsible Federal Budget estimated that Biden’s campaign proposals would increase national debt by about $5.6 trillion over 10 years, though that would be a significantly slower rate of increase than what occurred under Trump.
+Before Biden proposed his pandemic relief bill, an analysis from the Committee for a Responsible Federal Budget estimated that Biden’s campaign proposals would increase the national debt by about $5.6 trillion over 10 years, though that would be a significantly slower rate of increase than what occurred under Trump.

 CORONAVIRUS PANDEMIC